-The festival took place on The Paseo, an historic artist colony in Oklahoma City.
-Art galleries invited children to create costumes out of paper, plastic bags, cupcake liners and various other paper accoutrements.
+The festival took place on The Paseo, a historic artist colony in Oklahoma City.
+Art galleries invited children to create costumes out of paper, plastic bags, cupcake liners, and various other paper accouterments.
 It was great to see how these simple items could transform children into magical little creates.

 Each child was given a feather and encouraged to make a wish as they danced through the labyrinth.